 - you need to get to work, training, an apprenticeship or interview

 Then Wheels to Work could help you to access your employment potential.

 The Council can loan you a moped for three months to a year, which will help you get to and from your job, training or job interviews.

-We had a cup of tea and a chat with Robert, who's renting a moped on the scheme at the moment.
-He uses it to get to his job at Premier Inn.
-He told us a bit more about how it works and how it's helped him out.
+We had a cup of tea and a chat with Robert, who previously rented a moped on the scheme.
+He used it to get to his job at Premier Inn.
+He told us a bit more about how it works and how it helped him out.

 Listen to Robert's experience: